Tips for Tornadoes

 Tornadoes are rotating columns of high winds.
 Tornadoes can be hard to predict and can move up to 70 km/hour and leave a long path of destruction including uprooted trees, overturned cars, and demolished houses.
 Beware of flying debris.
 Even small objects such as sticks and straw can become dangerous.

-Although they usually strike in the afternoon and early evening, they have been known to strike at night as well.
+Although they usually strike in the afternoon and early evening, they have also been known to strike at night.
 Most tornadoes occur in June and July although the season extends from April to September.

 Tornado warning signs